 The Bara Gumbad, translated as Big Dome in Hindi, was built during the Lodi period by Sikandar Lodi in 1490.
 The Bara Gumbad is a tomb of some unknown nobleman or king from the Lodi period.

 The structure is remarkable in the way it has been constructed, with it being constructed on a raised platform, having a square shape.
 Some scholars have speculated that the dome was built as a gateway to the adjacent mosque.

-Just like the Shish Gumbad, the height of the Bara gumbad is such that it looks like a two-storeyed structure.
-Its architectural style is a mix of Hindu and Islamic style.
+Just like the Shish Gumbad, the height of the Bara Gumbad is such that it looks like a two-storeyed structure.
+Its architectural style is a mix of Hindu and Islamic styles.

-One can also find beautifully painted plaster and elaborately colored times in the inside of this domed structure.
-It is a must see place for both history buffs and architecture enthusiasts.
+One can also find beautifully painted plaster and elaborately colored times on the inside of this domed structure.
+It is a must-see place for both history buffs and architecture enthusiasts.

 Fountains of Lodhi Garden:

 Lodhi garden houses some of the most exciting and wonderful water bodies.
 As we said you will get birds all around and you will get to see lots of goose playing around, water bodies should be there around this place.

 Well, lots of fountains are waiting for you.
 Some fountains can be seen around the lake under the Athpula Bridge.
 This is sheer enjoyment for the kids and for the grown-ups too.